 Apps for everything

-A great way to share the magic of home automation with a tenant is to explain that many of the more basic regulators of a home can now be monitored and controlled remotely, such as the thermostat and smoke detectors.
+A great way to share the magic of home automation with a tenant is to explain that many of the more central regulators of a home can now be monitored and controlled remotely, such as the thermostat and smoke detectors.
 The Sky app allows them to connect to smart home technology and gives the tenant the ability to enjoy their home more and save money, as it provides them with control from anywhere.
 For example, if they forget to lower the heat when they leave for work and don't want their utility bill to increase, they can lower it from their office.

 Home automation can best be explained as the electronic control of different aspects of the home, such as heating and appliances, usually networked together via a single app.
 Some things can be scheduled and then manually controlled, and it all works together to run a house smoothly so that everything living inside is happier and safer.